State Department Air Wing: History

 Air Wing dates to 1978, when the Bureau of International Narcotics and Law Enforcement Affairs was used as the conduit to provide excess U.S. government aircraft to foreign nations to support counternarcotics efforts.
 Early missions involved crop dusting over drug-production fields in Mexico, Colombia, and Burma.
 In the early 1980's operations expanded Guatemala and Colombia.
 In 1984, the Department purchased its first aircraft, a T-65 it used for aerial eradication of illicit drug crops in cooperation with the government of Mexico.
 The following year, operations began in the Caribbean and Belize.

 As the War on Drugs grew, the fleet of aircraft became a larger part of the Department's counternarcotics mission, and in 1986 Congress authorized the creation of a dedicated air wing for the department.
 Despite the limited scope of its origins, the mission quickly expanded as the needs of the department grew, and the office now services the needs of “counter-terrorism, border security/law enforcement, and embassy transportation missions.”

 Operations

 In five of the seven countries where the Air Wing operates, contractors work with local military and law enforcement, and often fly aircraft painted in the insignia of those nations.
 Through bilateral agreements, Air Wing contractors are embedded directly with the Bolivian Air Force, the Colombian National Police, the Guatemalan Air Force, the Pakistani Frontier Corps, and the Peruvian National Police.
 Only in Iraq and Afghanistan were Air Wing personnel not directly embedded with another force.

 Often the Air Wing trains foreign partners in the maintenance and operation of the aircraft before donating or selling the aircraft to that nation.

 Several times a year the Air Wing also provides humanitarian assistance in disasters when requested by the Department, including during floods in Bolivia and Pakistan in 2010.

+In 2022 INL/A grew its operations further by establishing an aviation program to support the Libyan Embassy.
+The airwing currently operates the DHC-8-315 series aircraft out of Malta to support these operations.